BioPhoton/rxjs-schedulers/src/public-readme.md

 - General responsibilities of schedulers
 - Basic usage in static as well as instance operators
 - The individual schedulers in detail
-  - Caveat when using delay with schedulers
+  - Caveat when using a delay with schedulers
 - Internal building blocks of schedulers
 - How to use scheduler manually
   - Schedulers and subscription handling